open-telemetry/semantic-conventions/docs/http/http-metrics.md

 If the HTTP instrumentation could end up converting valid HTTP request methods to `_OTHER`, then it MUST provide a way to override the list of known HTTP methods.
 If this override is done via environment variable, then the environment variable MUST be:

 - Named `OTEL_INSTRUMENTATION_HTTP_KNOWN_METHODS`
 - Support a comma-separated list of case-sensitive known HTTP methods.
-- This list MUST be a full override of the default known method, it isn't a list of known methods in addition to the defaults.
+This list MUST be a full override of the default known method, it isn't a list of known methods in addition to the defaults.

 HTTP method names are case-sensitive and `http.request.method` attribute value MUST match a known HTTP method name exactly.
 Instrumentations for specific web frameworks that consider HTTP methods to be case insensitive, SHOULD populate a canonical equivalent.
 Tracing instrumentations that do so, MUST also set `http.request.method_original` to the original value.

 **[2]:** Determined by using the first of the following that applies

 - The [primary server name](/docs/http/http-spans.md#http-server-definitions) of the matched virtual host.
 MUST only include host identifier.
 - Host identifier of the [request target](https://www.rfc-editor.org/rfc/rfc9110.html#target.resource) if it's sent in absolute-form.
 - Host identifier of the `Host` header

-SHOULD NOT be set if only IP address is available and capturing name would require a reverse DNS lookup.
+SHOULD NOT be set if only the IP address is available and capturing the name would require a reverse DNS lookup.

-**[3]:** Determined by using the first of the following that applies
+**[3]:** Determined by using the first of the following that applies:

 - Port identifier of the [primary server host](/docs/http/http-spans.md#http-server-definitions) of the matched virtual host.
 - Port identifier of the [request target](https://www.rfc-editor.org/rfc/rfc9110.html#target.resource) if it's sent in absolute-form.
 - Port identifier of the `Host` header

 `http.request.method` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used, otherwise a custom value MAY be used.